 \section{Plain Language Summary}

-When ice forms on the surface of lakes, dissolved salts are pushed out of the ice into the liquid water below.
-If enough salt is rejected from the ice, the excess weight of the salt can lead to a long `fingers` of salty fluid moving from the ice into the water below.
-We ran a series of experiments to investigate these `fingers', and conclude that this process occurs in most freshwater lakes that freeze annually.
-This process is important for the evolution of lakes, and how it will be different as fewer lakes freeze.
+When ice forms on the surface of lakes, dissolved salts are expelled from the ice into the liquid water below.
+If enough salt is rejected from the ice, the excess weight of the salt can lead to long `fingers` of salty fluid moving from the ice into the water below.
+We ran a series of experiments to investigate these `fingers', and conclude that this process likely occurs in most freshwater lakes that freeze annually.
+This process is important for the evolution of lakes and will change as fewer lakes freeze.